2025 Riverdale Share Performers

 The Daniel-Raums

 Showcasing our youngest ballerinas at Riverdale Share, we are so proud to be a part of this important concert.
 Artists’ Play delivers fun, high quality training in dance and circus for all ages in the Riverdale, Leslieville communities.
 Whether you want recreational or a more professional stream we have it all.
-Our sister company AP Events provides entertainment across the GTA at weddings, corporate events and works closely with the Toronto Botanical Gardens to provide seasonal full length productions.
+Our sister company SkyDancers Entertainment provides entertainment across the GTA at weddings, corporate events and works closely with the Toronto Botanical Gardens to provide seasonal full length productions.

 Sproai